 ― Chimamanda Ngozi Adichie,

-The book is so full of life that makes you feel like living together with all the characters through the happy and the sad moments.
+The book is so full of life that makes you feel like living together with all the characters through the happy and sad moments.
 It is not a happy book altogether, but after all, life is not always happy and we rarely have happy endings, especially in rough circumstances like war.

-I like how the story goes from the normal life in Nigeria in the early sixties to depicting people trying to cope with the losses after the Nigerian civil war (also known as the Biafran War, that lasted from 1967 until 1970).
+I like how the story goes from the normal life in Nigeria in the early sixties to depicting people trying to cope with the losses after the Nigerian civil war (also known as the Biafran War, which lasted from 1967 until 1970).
 The book describes the lives of people from different social classes:

 - Olanna and Odenigbo – both university professors, have studied abroad and had a westerner visions on Nigeria’s future;